maxwjoe/MOS6502/README.md

 ## Basic Setup

 Three components are required for the emulation to work.
 These are the CPU, memory and clock.
-I have separated these into separate components to better represent the real hardware and to improve the modularity of the codebase.
-This approach will allow me to expand the emulation to other hardware components in the future.
+These have been separated into separate components to better represent the real hardware and to improve the modularity of the codebase.
+This approach will allow further expansion of the emulatior to include other hardware components in the future.
 Setting up the emulator involves creating the components, setting the clock mode and connecting them to the CPU.

 ```C
     // Create Hardware Objects